Social media monitoring vs. social listening (and what's the difference between them)

 What’s the difference between social media listening and social media monitoring (and why does it matter)?

 There’s a huge difference between social media monitoring and social listening, despite everyone and their mother using these two popular terms interchangeably.
-Both these terms apply to the act of interacting with publicly available social media posts for your company's benefit.
+Both these terms apply to the act of interacting with publicly available social media posts and meta-information you get from them for your company's benefit.
 However, the similarities end there.

 Social media monitoring

 |Goal - conversion||Diverse goals|

 Let's go through these qualities one by one to fully understand the core distinctions between social listening and monitoring.

 Scale: Micro vs. Macro